tmacwill/understanding-computers/4-memory.markdown

 ![PATA and SATA cables](img/4-pata-sata.jpg)

 However, hard disk drives are starting to become decreasingly common in consumer computers.
-Instead, many new machines utilize **SSD**s, or solid-state drives.
+Instead, many new machines utilize **SSD**s, or solid-state drives, as their primary form of storage.
 While we saw that HDDs relied on the coordination of several parts moving at blazing speeds, SSDs instead have no moving parts.
 Unfortunately that means the storage and retrieval of data on SSDs won't be particularly mesmerizing to watch, but it does mean that SSDs are, in general, more durable and less likely to break due to mechanical failures.
 Similarly, SSDs tend to consume less power than HDDs, which could mean better battery life for laptops using SSDs.
 Solid-state drives are also much faster than hard disk drives, partly because latency causes like seek time are no longer an issue.
 Check out the video below for a performance comparison&mdash;the left laptop has an SSD and the right laptop has an HDD, but the two computers have identical hardware otherwise (CPU, RAM, etc.).

 <br />
 <iframe width="640" height="360" src="http://www.youtube.com/embed/j84eEjP-RL4" frameborder="0"></iframe>